sreypich999/Khmer-Character-Recognition/README.md

-# Khmer Script Label Image Generator
+# Khmer Character Recognition Image Generator

 This repository contains a Python script that generates images with Khmer script labels, such as digits and characters, using random fonts and rotations.
-These images are saved as PNG files for further use, such as training image recognition models.
+These images are saved as PNG files for use in training Khmer character recognition models.

 ## Features